ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 ### What is an Ability

-In CORE, an `Ability` is an object that holds information about how to behave when used.
+In Core, an `Ability` is an object that holds information about how to behave when used.
 You can set how long the ability lasts for, how long until the ability can be used a second time, and all sorts of other properties.

 While there are ways to utilize all these properties, for your first dive into abilities, we're just going to touch on the very basics.